top of page

 5. What if it rains?

 Everyone knows that the weather in May is highly unpredictable.
 A stray shower and/or chilly temps will not impact Field Day.
 We'll still have a great time!
 HOWEVER, if the weather is expected to be stormy, then we will reschedule Field Day for safety reasons.
-All participants will be notified by email if there's a change in plans.
+Any changes/updates will be posted on HUG's Facebook page AND on our website.

 7. What do parents do at Field Day?

 Most parents spread out their picnic blankets and chat with friends while they keep an eye on their kiddos.
-We will have a few "kids vs. parents" games (like tug-of-war and the 50-yard-dash) for any parents who want to have a bit of fun with their kids. ;-)
+We will have a few "kids vs. parents" games (like tug-of-war and a 4-person relay race) for any parents who want to have a bit of fun with their kids. ;-)

 8. Is food available?